State Library of Queensland: State Librarians

+Awards

 Queensland Business Leaders Hall of Fame

 In 2009 State Library of Queensland, the Queensland Library Foundation and QUT Business School at Queensland University of Technology collaborated to establish the Queensland Business Leaders Hall of Fame initiative.
 The QBLHOF recognises outstanding contributions made by organisations, companies and individuals to develop the Queensland economy and society, both contemporary and historical.
 A governing committee determines a list of inductees based on a set of criteria including: